chevyboys/Mizuchi/README.md

 ## Project Mizuchi - Custom Discord bot for the Climbers Court Community

 Mizuchi is built in Node.js for the Climbers Court community.
 It runs on the [Augur framework](https://github.com/Gaiwecoor/augurbot), utilizing the [Discord.js library](https://discord.js.org/).
+The name Mizuchi is based on a character from the works of Andrew Rowe(https://andrewkrowe.wordpress.com/)

 Pull requests from the community are welcome.
 Speak with Behold on Discord prior to starting to ensure your features fit with the bot.